maxbibikov/maxbibikov.com/content/blog/2020-12-03-tech-stack-behind-this-website.md

 ---
 templateKey: blog
-title: Tech Stack Behind This Website
+title: The Tech Stack Powering This Website
 date: 2024-08-27T19:59:00.000Z
-description: What technologies and tools I used to build my personal website
+description: The technologies and tools I used to build my personal website.
 tags:
   - Jamstack
   - GatsbyJS